Chapter 32: Infiltration

 “… Possessing similar powers?”

 “Ah, yes,” Nagus acknowledged.
 He stopped pacing and faced Kintobor.
 “We came across a Mobian around the outskirts of the ruined Mobotropolis.
-He would have been unremarkable, save for the odd, Emerald-like growths along his arms.
-We captured him and I coaxed out his latent abilities, as you already know from an earlier conversation.”
+She would have been unremarkable, save for the odd, Emerald-like growths along her arms.
+We captured her and I coaxed out her latent abilities, as you already know from an earlier conversation.”
 He paused here, a grin creeping on his lips from beneath the hood.
-“Though she is a female, I managed to gather a reproductive sample from him before his mutation, of course, but he is a rather magnificent-”
+“Though she is a female, I managed to extract several stem cell samples from her and, with a little in vitro gametogenesis, I was successfully able to create-”

 “-Nagus,” Kintobor interrupted through gritted teeth.
 “Enough of that.
 What about the Fertile Grounds?
 Will this scheme of yours work?”

 Gerald let out an exasperated sigh.
 “Meeting adjourned,” he said wearily, climbing out of his chair.

 Chris followed suit.
 He collected his papers and walked at a clipped pace out of the door.
 As he mashed the elevator call button, he heard Fiona say something, but he paid it no mind.
 The doors soon opened and he climbed in.
 He tapped the reader with his keycard and slammed his hand on the 65th floor button.
-“Screw all of this, I’m getting my robot and going to see my girlfriend…” he muttered, taking out his cellphone as the elevator door slid shut and the car descended.
+“Screw all of this, I’m getting my robot and going to see my girlfriend…” he muttered as the elevator door slid shut and the car descended.